userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 ### Reserve a name for your snap

-You can publish your own version of a snap, provided you do so under a name you have rights to.
-(For example, we'll need to avoid conflict and confusion with the official [`kcalc` snap published by KDE](https://snapcraft.io/kcalc).)
+You can publish your own version of a snap, provided you do so under a name that's appropriate.
+For example, if we wanted to publish our KCalc snap, we would need to pick a name that doesn't conflict or cause any confusion with the official [`kcalc` snap published by KDE](https://snapcraft.io/kcalc).

 You can register a name on [dashboard.snapcraft.io](https://dashboard.snapcraft.io/register-snap/) or by running the following command: